jimacoff/roomiez/README.md

 ## Getting Started

 The current version of Roomiez is under development.
-We are currently working to improve the app and to realease it online.
+We are currently working to improve the app.

+Features to come:
+- Reviews
+- Rating
+- Tasks

 ## Founders

 German Ostaszynski and Sabra Meretab
+July 2014